Brisbane Innovate events

 Brisbane Innovate 2016 was held on Wednesday 19 October 2016 and was part of Council’s commitment to optimising technology and encouraging innovation.

 Attendees enjoyed Keynote speakers and panel discussions with innovate thinkers and had the opportunity to discuss challenges relating to the Brisbane Vision 2031.

-This challenge asked participants to develop a solution that delivers a predictive personalised multi-modal integrated journey experience that provides Brisbane travellers with choice around their preferred journey options.
+- Challenge 1: Our Accessible, Connected City - This challenge asked participants to develop a solution that delivers a predictive personalised multi-modal integrated journey experience that provides Brisbane travellers with choice around their preferred journey options.

-Challenge 2 asked participants to develop a solution that utilises the insight from Council data and customer contact to predict opportunities and the need for service intervention, and/or guide strategies for customer service channels of the future, using conversational commerce, artificial intelligence, machine learning or similar tools.
+- Challenge 2: Our Smart, Prosperous City - Challenge 2 asked participants to develop a solution that utilises the insight from Council data and customer contact to predict opportunities and the need for service intervention, and/or guide strategies for customer service channels of the future, using conversational commerce, artificial intelligence, machine learning or similar tools.

-The final challenge asked participants to develop a solution that provides an innovative Brisbane digital ‘concierge’ service that will provide information to businesses, residents and visitors by ingesting, integrating and disseminating Brisbane information from multiple data sets and various sources.
+- Challenge 3: Our New World City - The final challenge asked participants to develop a solution that provides an innovative Brisbane digital ‘concierge’ service that will provide information to businesses, residents and visitors by ingesting, integrating and disseminating Brisbane information from multiple data sets and various sources.
 This could be done using conversational commerce, artificial intelligence, machine learning or similar tools.